Year 1

 PE

 In PE this half term, the children will be learning about ball skills.
-The children will focus on controlling a ball using throwing, kicking and rolling.
-This will allow the children to improve their accuracy, power and control of a ball.
-The children will also be learning locomotion skills.
-The children will focus on running, walking and jumping.
-The children will learn how to travel in different ways to create space, avoid defenders and stay away from taggers.
-This will allow children to improve their speed and control of gross motor movements.
+The children will focus on controlling a ball using their feet.
+Through using dribbling skills it will allow the children to improve their accuracy, power and control of a ball.
+The children will also be learning gymnastics.
+The children will focus on balancing on small and big body parts.
+The children will be using a range of balances to create a short gymnastic sequence.

 Home learning